ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 ![Slave-server](./images/4.png)

-To access it and start working with it I ssh into then by specifying their names, as shown below
+To access it and start working with it I ssh into them by specifying their names, as shown below

 ```sh
 vagrant ssh master